Our Verdict

 What other Ski Gloves Should You Consider?

-If you need a glove that provides all-around performance, but you are shopping on a budget, check out the Gordini GTX Storm Trooper II.
-The Rab Khroma Freeride nearly matches the performance of the Fission SV, and it does so at a slightly lower price.
+If you need a glove that provides similar all-around performance but you want to save a few bucks, the Rab Khroma Freeride is our overall favorite, although you will miss out on a smidge of water resistance.
+For users who are shopping on a tight budget, we recommend the Gordini GTX Storm.
 If you want even more warmth, the Black Diamond Guide is the warmest glove on the market that doesn't have a battery-powered heater.
-And if you want the warmest glove possible, the Outdoor Research Prevail Heated is the best electrically-heated glove.
+And if you want the absolute warmest glove possible, the Outdoor Research Prevail Heated is the best electrically-heated glove.